TartanLlama/tartanllama.github.io/_posts/2017-04-05-writing-a-linux-debugger-elf-dwarf.md

 ### How do I set a breakpoint on a function?

 Again, this depends on if you want to support member functions, namespaces and suchlike.
-For free functions you can just iterate over the functions in different compile units until you find one with the right name.
+For free functions you can iterate over the functions in different compile units until you find one with the right name.
 If your compiler is kind enough to fill in the `.debug_pubnames` section, you can do this a lot more efficiently.

 Once the function has been found, you can set a breakpoint on the memory address given by `DW_AT_low_pc`.
 However, that'll break at the start of the function prologue, but it's preferable to break at the start of the user code.
-Since the line table information can specify the memory address which specifies the prologue end, you could just lookup the value of `DW_AT_low_pc` in the line table, then keep reading until you get to the entry marked as the prologue end.
-Some compilers won't output this information though, so another option is to just set a breakpoint on the address given by the second line entry for that function.
+Since the line table information can specify the memory address which specifies the prologue end, you could lookup the value of `DW_AT_low_pc` in the line table, then keep reading until you get to the entry marked as the prologue end.
+Some compilers won't output this information though, so another option is to set a breakpoint on the address given by the second line entry for that function.

 Say we want to set a breakpoint on `main` in our example program.
 We search for the function called `main`, and get this DIE: